Matthias Reinhart: IPO and growth (2007–2022)

 The holding company, VZ Holding Ltd., listed on the SIX Swiss Exchange in March 2007 (ticker: VZN).
 During Reinhart’s tenure as CEO, the group grew to operate across Switzerland and into Germany and the UK, scaling fee-based advisory and asset-management services.

 Transition to chairman (2023 - present)

 On 3 March 2022 VZ announced that Reinhart would become chairman in 2023 and that long-time executive Giulio Vitarelli would assume the CEO role; the handover took effect at year-end 2022 and was confirmed by shareholders in April 2023.
 As chairman, he continues to outline strategy alongside the executive team in shareholder communications.

 Other positions

 Company filings list Reinhart’s external mandates, including seats on the boards of the Neue Zürcher Zeitung (NZZ), OM Pharma, Optimus Holding, Madarex, and other Swiss companies.

 Personal life

-Reinhart lives in Zug and is married with two children.
+Reinhart lives in Küsnacht ZH and is married with two children.
 Public filings list his month and year of birth as August 1960 and nationality as Swiss.